Azure-Samples/openai-end-to-end-baseline/README.md

 To test this architecture, you'll be deploying a pre-built prompt flow.
 The prompt flow is "Chat with Wikipedia" which adds a Wikipedia search as grounding data.
 Deploying a prompt flow requires data plane and control plane access.
 In this architecture, a network primeter is established, and you must be interacting with Azure AI Studio and its resources from the network.

-1. Connect to the virtual network via Azure Bastion and the jump box (deployed as part of this solution) or through a force-tunneled VPN or virtual network peering that you manually configure.
+1. Connect to the virtual network via Azure Bastion and the jump box or through a force-tunneled VPN or virtual network peering that you manually configure.

+   The username for the jump box deployed in this solution is `vmadmin`.

    | :computer: | Unless otherwise noted, all of the **following steps are all performed from the jump box** or from your VPN-connected workstation. |
    | :--------: | :------------------------- |